Sophon 1.15 is here

 • Audio transcription requires an embedding/Whisper-compatible provider configured in Settings → Models.

 • Deleted documents are not recoverable.
-The raw file under raw/ is removed along with the DB + index entries.
+The stored file under uploads/ is removed along with the DB + index entries.

 • Vector search is disabled on Personal; keyword search still works but returns fewer conceptually related hits.